melanieseltzer/toolkit/packages/eslint-config-base/README.md

 ## ✨ Features

-This package contains all my base JS rules as an extensible shared config.
+This package contains my base/common JS rules as an extensible shared config.

 ## Install